meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 ## Abstract

+TODO

-Currently, featured applications can only generate activity records and mint rewards as part of Canton Coin transfers.
-However, this excludes a significant amount of applications that do not inherently involve Canton Coin.
+> Currently, featured applications can only generate activity records
+> and mint rewards as part of Canton Coin transfers.
+However, this
+> excludes a significant amount of applications that do not inherently involve Canton Coin.
-To address this problem and allow rewarding applications that do not involve Canton Coin, we propose introducing the ability for featured applications to create app activity markers without transfering Canton Coin.
-An app activity marker is equivalent to the existing app activity records created as part of a Canton Coin transfer recording a fixed amount of burned CC.
-The value of this marker will be determined by a new governance parameter.
+> To address this problem and allow rewarding applications that do not
+> involve Canton Coin, we propose introducing the ability for featured applications to create
+> app activity markers without transfering Canton Coin.
+An app activity
+> marker is equivalent to the existing app activity records created as
+> part of a Canton Coin transfer recording a fixed amount of burned CC.
+The value of this marker
+> will be determined by a new governance parameter.

 ## Copyright